You finally made it, you built your very own Shopify store from scratch.

 This is why chatbots have been created.

-Chatbots (computer programs designed to simulate human conversation in natural language) can resolve all customer’s doubts regardless of the day time or a time zone.
+Chatbots (computer programs designed to simulate human conversation in natural language) can resolve all customer’s doubts regardless of the daytime or time zone.
 They work 24-7-365.

 They don’t complain or take days off, isn’t it a definition of a perfect employee?